HRussellZFAC023/wendyannedaloz.com/site/content/_index.md

 headshots:
   - image: img/WendyAnneDaloz@Constance Victoria(5).jpg
-    text: Photoshoot with Constance Victoria, a fashion and portrait photographer based in bristol and London.
+    text: Photoshoot with Constance Victoria, a fashion and portrait photographer based in Bristol and London.
   - image: img/WendyAnneDaloz@IuliaDavid(3).jpg
     text: Photoshoot with Iulia David, a London based photographer specialising in editorial, commercial and beauty portrait photography.